 For those of you starting to plan your trip to the Emerald Isle, you need to understand a few things about getting around Ireland.
 There are several ways to traverse the island and with that comes differing opinions.
-In this post I’ll discuss the pros and cons to getting around Ireland by car.
+In this post, I’ll discuss the pros and cons of getting around Ireland by car.
 And for those who’d rather not drive and are wondering how to get around Ireland without a car, you’ll discover other modes of transport options.

 *This post contains affiliate links, which may include Amazon affiliate links.
 To read more about affiliate links, please visit my Disclosure Policy page.